by Andy Weddington

 Since the United States was not looking to escalate her commitment to Lebanon, the Marines did not conduct offensive combat operations.
 And despite the Marines best efforts, to remain neutral and to protect themselves in a less-than-ideal "defensive" posture (in an absurd politically selected not militarily-driven site), the situation continued to deteriorate.

 Then, in the early morning hours twenty-six years ago on this date--23 October 1983, KA-BOOOOOOOOM!
-Two hundred forty-one warriors--220 Marines, 18 Sailors, and 3 Soldiers--were killed by a bomb-laden, terrorist-driven truck attack that destroyed Battalion Landing Team 1st Battalion/8th Marines (BLT 1/8) four-story headquarters building.
-Many murdered while sleeping--buried under tons of twisted steel, chucks of concrete, and rubble.
+Two hundred forty one warriors--220 Marines, 18 Sailors, and 3 Soldiers--were killed by a bomb-laden, terrorist-driven truck attack that destroyed Battalion Landing Team 1st Battalion/8th Marines (BLT 1/8) four-story headquarters building.
+Many of those killed died while sleeping--buried under tons of twisted steel, chucks of concrete, and rubble.
 Minutes later and only a few miles away a similar truck bomb was used to attack the French contingency of peacekeepers.
 Their eight-story building was leveled killing 58 paratroopers.

 At the time, I was a First Lieutenant assigned to Company F, 2nd Recruit Training Battalion, Recruit Training Regiment, Marine Corps Recruit Depot, Parris Island, South Carolina--one of two Depots where America makes her Marines.